 What is the scope of the project?

-- Remediate sensitive information on all faculty and staff computers, even those that are encrypted
+- Remediate sensitive information on all faculty and staff computers, even those that are encrypted, prioritizing those that are not encrypted for the first phase of the project

-- Remediate sensitive information on select student computers (i.e., students who likely have sensitive, University-owned information on their computers)
+- Remediate sensitive information on select student computers (i.e. students who likely have sensitive, University-owned information on their computers due to the nature of their studies or employment)

 - University-owned shared and individual storage running MS Windows or Mac OS X, or searchable from an Identity Finder client installed on those operation systems